perrozzi/tdrdiff/README.md

 # tdrdiff

-Create an handy pdf diff for TDR repository based on different svn revisions.
+Create a handy pdf diff for TDR repository based on different svn revisions.

 Original instructions provided by Ferenc Sikler.